projectara/greybus-spec/source/glossary.rst

 .. _glossary-device-class-protocol:

 Device Class Protocol
-   A :ref:`Protocol <glossary-protocol>` which allow Modules to expose functionality commonly found on mobile handsets to the Greybus System, in a manner that abstracts various hardware-specific aspects by which that functionality is implemented.
+    One of the designated set of :ref:`Protocol <glossary-protocol>` which allow Modules to expose functionality commonly found on mobile handsets to the Greybus System, in a manner that abstracts various hardware-specific aspects by which that functionality is implemented.

-.. _glossary-endo:
+.. _glossary-frame:

-Endo
-    Endoskeleton.

-Endoskeleton
+Frame
     A physical entity within a :ref:`Greybus System
-    <glossary-greybus-system>`, containing one or more |unipro|
+    <glossary-greybus-system>`, containing a |unipro|
-    Switches, exactly one :ref:`SVC <glossary-svc>`, and a collection of :ref:`Interfaces <glossary-interface>`.
-Every :ref:`Module
-    <glossary-module>` exchanges |unipro| Messages with other
-    elements of a Greybus System by physical connection to one or more Interfaces.
+    switch, exactly one :ref:`SVC <glossary-svc>`, and a collection of :ref:`Interfaces <glossary-interface>`.
+Each Interface may be occupied by a :ref:`Module <glossary-module>`.
+A Module may occupy multiple Interfaces.
+Every Module exchanges |unipro| Messages with other elements of a Greybus System by physical connection to one or more Interfaces.

 .. _glossary-greybus-system: